Skip to Content

 Research has found long-term asbestos exposure increases the likelihood of developing asbestos-related lung cancer.
 However, there are several other risk factors, such as smoking.

-Lung Cancer and Asbestos Quick Facts
+Asbestos and Lung Cancer Quick Facts

 • Asbestos lung cancer typically presents more than a decade after exposure.